Surgeon general urges Americans to carry overdose antidote - Philly

 ATLANTA (AP) - The nation's chief doctor wants more Americans to start carrying the overdose antidote naloxone to help combat the nation's opioid crisis and save lives.

-"Each day we lose 115 Americans to an opioid overdose - that's one person every 12.5 minutes," Adams said in a statement.
-"It is time to make sure more people have access to this lifesaving medication, because 77 percent of opioid overdose deaths occur outside of a medical setting and more than half occur at home."
+"You don't have to be a policeman or a firefighter or a paramedic to save a life," said Adams, who pointed out that more than half of opioid overdose deaths in the U.S. occur at home.

-More than 42,000 Americans suffered fatal opioid overdoses in 2016, his statement said.
+According to federal data, more than 42,000 Americans suffered fatal opioid overdoses in 2016, more than double the number who died in 2010.

 Naloxone can restore a person's breathing after it is injected or sprayed in the nostrils, quickly bringing overdose victims back from near-death.